MattHatwey/Manemo/chapter3.md

 Snow was staring at Matt and Sansei.

 The wedding had started.
-Everyone was smiling, eating, talking with Matt and Sansei, or playing with Snow.
+Everyone was smiling, eating, talking with Matt and Sansei, or playing with Snow and Kacchan.
 The food was very delicious.
 Everyone was talking, and since every Manemo besides the bad Manemos came, it was very loud, but in a good way.
 Matt gave Sansei a pure diamond and gold ring.
 Sansei's dress was tinted with gold leaf, so the ring was perfect.
 And it was.

 Soon the wedding had ended.
 Everyone was going back home when Sansei brought a Manemo named Star.
 Earon and Wisteria knew who Star was.
 She was the godess of stars.
 She was one of the gods and godesses of Manemo Land.
 She had a black skirt.
 She told them that she saw strange objects floating in the sky.
 Everyone in the crystal tower, along with Star, went to see the objects.